-Topic Mark (%)
+Торіс Mark (%)

 Program Logic Model - case study application 20

 Review of an evaluation 30

 Program evaluation proposal 30

 Program evaluation proposal presentation (poster session) 10

 Class participation 10

 TOTAL 100

 - 1. Program Logic Model case study application.
-Each student will be provided with a program case study at end of class on Saturday September 12th.
+Each student will select/identify a program case study at end of class on Saturday September 22nd.
 Your assignment will be to evaluate the overall design and effectiveness of the evaluation using the techniques inherent in the Program Logic Model. - 2.
 Review of an evaluation.
-Each student will be provided with a published evaluation at the conclusion of class on Saturday, October 17th.
-Your assignment is to critique the evaluation on the basis of design, validity threats, conclusions and recommendations.
+Each student will be provided with a published evaluation, or will select identify a case study for cost-benefit analysis (CBA), at the conclusion of class on Saturday, October 20th.
+Your assignment is to either critique the evaluation on the basis of design, validity threats, conclusions and recommendations, or to identify the assumption and underlying principles inherent in the CBA depending on which assignment they chose to complete.

-This is a take home assignment which is due on Friday, November 20^{th} .
-Please submit your assignment by e-mail to birwin6@uwo.ca in either Word format.
-Your answer should be clear and concise.
+This is a take home assignment which is due on Friday, November 16^{th} .
 Answers should not be more than 1500 words of text.

 - 3. Program evaluation proposal.
 Each student will develop a proposal to evaluate a program of the student's choice.
 Students are encouraged to use this as an opportunity to link their efforts in this course with the development and completion of the MPA Research Paper. - 4.
 Program evaluation proposal presentation.
-Each student will be allotted time during the November classes for a presentation on their program evaluation proposal in the form of a poster session.
-It is intended that the presentations provide an opportunity for feedback, constructive criticism and peer input. - 5.
+Each student will be allotted time during the November classes for a presentation of a summary of their program evaluation proposal in the form of a poster session.
+It is intended that the presentations provide an opportunity for feedback of their work in progress, including constructive criticism and peer input. - 5.
 Class participation.
 At the graduate level the basic expectations in any course include attendance, completion in advance of all assigned readings, and participation in classroom discussions.

-As a guide to grading the instructor uses the following measurement: Consistent Top Quality Contributions - 85 % or above; Good Level of Participation - 75 to 84 %; Spoke But Contributed Little - 65 to 74 %; Spoke Sporadically - 50 to 64 %;
+As a guide to grading the instructor uses the following measurement: Consistent

-Rarely Participated - 0 to 49 %.
+Top Quality Contributions - 85 % or above; Good Level of Participation - 75 to 84 %; Spoke But Contributed Little - 65 to 74 %; Spoke Sporadically - 50 to 64 %; Rarely Participated - 0 to 49 %.